 During the winter months, it’s not uncommon for Interstate 84 on ‘Deadman Pass’ to close – typically it’s from a combination of bad weather (snow, ice, fog) and blocking jack-knifed semi-trucks or worse, a fatal accident.
+Whenever traveling in the area, it's a good idea to check the local Deadman Pass camera.

 The stretch of highway also known as Cabbage Hill was once called “one of the worst places in America for driving”.
 The steep, winding road descends quickly off the pass and the sheer beauty of the view catches drivers off-guard - causing them to gain speed quickly and oftentimes, lose control.
 This was the cause of an extremely deadly accident in late December of 2012 when a tour bus crashed killing nine of its occupants.
-To date, it is the deadliest accident recorded in the area, but it is not how the pass got its name ‘Deadman Pass’.
+To date, it's the deadliest accident recorded in the area, but it is not how the pass got the name ‘Deadman Pass’.

 How did it become known as Deadman Pass?